-Seven exceedances of turbidity and eight exceedances of suspended were recorded at Streams A and B. All exceedances were considered not project-related.
+Twenty exceedances of turbidity and twenty-seven exceedances of suspended solids were recorded at Streams A, B, C and fresh water inland marsh.

-Four exceedances of ammonia nitrogen, five exceedances of nitrate nitrogen, five exceedances of total inorganic nitrogen and five exceedances of chlorophyll a were recorded at downstream of fresh water inland marsh.
-The measured values of this reporting month (dry season 2007) were 3, 19.8, 7.8 and 2.5 times higher than the baseline record in dry season 2005-06 respectively.
-Possible reasons could be due to (i) continuous wastewater discharge from temporary sewage treatment plant at the contractor's site office and (ii) the change of physical condition of fresh water inland marsh which may decrease the secondary treatment removal capacity (heavily silt after rainstorms occurred in wet season 2006).
-Further review of action and limit levels of ammonia nitrogen, nitrate nitrogen, total inorganic nitrogen and chlorophyll is recommended.
+Seven exceedances of ammonia nitrogen, eleven exceedances of nitrate nitrogen, four exceedance of nitrite nitrogen, eleven exceedances of total inorganic nitrogen and nine exceedances of chlorophyll a were recorded at downstream of fresh water inland marsh.
+Main reason is due to the continuous wastewater discharge of high concentrations of ammonia nitrogen and reactive phosphorus from temporary sewage treatment plant at the contractor's site office (confirmed after water sample collected at the discharge outlet of the sewage treatment plant).
+In addition, the change of physical condition of fresh water inland marsh which may decrease the secondary treatment removal capacity and reinstatement work (upstream desilting work) at the upstream of fresh water inland marsh could also lead to the deterioration of water quality.
+Further review of action and limit levels of ammonia nitrogen, nitrate nitrogen, nitrite nitrogen, total inorganic nitrogen and chlorophyll is recommended.
+All exceedances were considered project-related.